stanford-policylab/opp/py/data_readme_template.md

   Returned," under the assumption that returned items were not contraband
 - 2013 is missing the first 3 months of data and 2015 is missing the last 3 months of data
+- Some of the raw columns were named similarly but not exactly the same across years, i.e. ResultOfSearch in 2013, 2014, and 2015, but subject_resultofsearch in 2016 and 2017; these were renamed to be consistent with the latter years in the raw data loading function
+- subject__{resultofencounter,typeofsearch,search_conducted,resultofsearch}
+  formed the foundation for search and contraband fields and are passed through in the clean data
+- subject_race is derived from subject_sdrace, which is passed through to the clean data

 ## San Bernardino, CA
 **Data notes**: